 In the suffering that I went through in the weeks after the accident, I began to find some comfort in direct personal prayer.
 I stopped saying the Breviary (the Roman Catholic Church’s official prayer for clergy) and the Rosary and began to pray using parts of the Bible itself.
 This was a very slow process.
 I did not know my way through the Bible and the little I had learned over the years had taught me more to distrust it rather than to trust it.
 My training in philosophy and in the theology of Thomas Aquinas left me helpless, so that coming into the Bible now to find the Lord was like going into a huge dark woods without a map.

 One particular sin of mine was getting annoyed with people, sometimes even angry.
-Although I asked forgiveness for my sins, I still did not realize that I was a sinner by the nature which we all inherit from Adam.
+Although I asked forgiveness for my sins, I still did not realize that I was a sinner by the nature that we all inherit from Adam.
 The scriptural truth is, “As it is written, There is none righteous, no, not one” (Romans 3:10), and “For all have sinned, and come short of the glory of God” (Romans 3:23).
 The Catholic Church, however, had taught me that the depravity of man, which is called “original sin,” had been washed away by my infant baptism.
-I still held this belief in my head, but in my heart I knew that my depraved nature had not yet been conquered by Christ.
-“That I may know him, and the power of his resurrection...”
-(Philippians 3:10) continued to be the cry of my heart.
+I still held this belief in my head, but in my heart I knew that Christ had not yet conquered my depraved nature.
+“That I may know him, and the power of his resurrection” (Philippians 3:10) continued to be the cry of my heart.
 I knew that it could be only through His power that I could live the Christian life.
 I posted this text on the dashboard of my car and in other places.
 It became the plea that motivated me, and the Lord who is Faithful began to answer.